-NAFDAC says EU rejected 24 Nigeria exported products in 2016 - Nigeria Today
+NAFDAC Says EU Rejected 24 Nigeria Exported Products In 2016 - Nigeria Today

 The National Agency for Food And Drug Administration and Control (NAFDAC), says European Union (EU) rejected 24 exported food products from Nigeria in 2016 for failing to meet standards.

-The NAFDAC spokesperson, Dr Abubakar Jimoh made the disclosure while speaking with the Newsmen on Monday in Abuja.
+The NAFDAC spokesperson, Dr Abubakar Jimoh made the disclosure while speaking with the News Agency of Nigeria (NAN) on Monday in Abuja.

 According to Jimoh, the five major products are groundnut, palm oil, sesame seed and beans that were illegally exported to the EU.